 In the above image, I’ve used 3 MAs on the chart – 200, 100, and 50 simple MAs.
 Both the 200 and 100 MAs are slow, while the 50-moving average is a bit faster.
 I could have gone for an even faster MA, but in trend trading, you want the indicators to be slow so that you don’t get any fake-outs.

 Looking at the image, you can already see how the price of the GBP/USD pair trends above the MAs all through the uptrend.
 This is how you use MAs to follow trends.
 Characteristics of a trend as defined by MAs include:

-- Price stay above the slow MAs – at point A in the chart above, price broke through the 200-period SMA to the upside, and stayed that way.
+- Price stays above the slow MAs – at point A in the chart above, the price broke through the 200-period SMA to the upside and stayed that way.
 Subsequently, the uptrend has never stopped since then

 - The fast MAs stay above the slow MAs – after the 50-period SMA crossed above the 100 and 200-period SMAs to the upside, it remained that way for the rest of the trend.
 As long as the fast MAs are above the slow MAs, it shows that short-term trends correspond to long-term ones, and there is no need to exit the position